PSA Group: IKAP (Iran Khodro Automobiles Peugeot)

 The joint venture with Iran Khodro was established in 2016 and produces some Peugeot models and imports other models in CBU for Iran market.
 IKAP is a 50–50 joint venture with the Iran Khodro, based in Tehran.

+B-Parts

+In 2020, PSA Aftermarket, the post-sales division of the PSA Group, expanded its operations in the circular economy by acquiring B-Parts, a platform specializing in the sale of used car parts.
+This move aligned with the group's "3R" strategy—repair, reuse, and remanufacture—focusing on sustainable automotive solutions.
+The acquisition also aimed to support PSA Aftermarket's goal of tripling its revenue from circular economy initiatives between 2018 and 2023, aligning with its sustainability goals.

 Other interests

 In 2008, the company investigated the option to buy Mitsubishi Motors but a deal could not be concluded and was called off in 2010.
 One outcome of the talks resulted in the Mitsubishi Outlander and Mitsubishi i-MiEV to be sold as Peugeot and Citroën in Europe.